-If your department does not currently coordinate with our office for Internships for credit and you would like to discuss doing so, please contact our Internship Coordinator, Dean Paulk at 828.227.3891 or e-mail him at email@example.com.
+If your department does not currently coordinate with our office for Internships for credit and you would like to discuss doing so, please contact Theresa Cruz Paul, our Director, at 828.227.3812 or e-mail her at firstname.lastname@example.org.

 As faculty members you often search for the best way to provide your students with the necessary materials they will need to succeed in their given field or discipline.
 This can come in a variety of contexts and engagement opportunities.
 One way that the Center for Career and Professional Development can assist you with this is to provide you with industry talent that you can pull from.
 Individual employees from many different fields are interested and willing to speak with your students about their own personal career paths.
 Employers are also interested in providing students with opportunities to see how these organizations run their business and offer their products and services.